-Wi-Fi® Connected Features
+Wi-Fi Connected Features

-Some fēnix 5X models have Wi-Fi connected features.
+The D2 Delta/Delta S/Delta PX device has Wi-Fi connected features.
 The Garmin Connect Mobile app is not required for you to use Wi-Fi connectivity.

-- Activity uploads to your Garmin Connect account: Automatically sends your activity to your Garmin Connect account as soon as you finish recording the activity. - Workouts and training plans: Allows you to browse for and select workouts and training plans on the Garmin Connect site.
-The next time your device has a Wi-Fi connection, the files are wirelessly sent to your device. - Software updates: Allows your device to download the latest software update when a Wi-Fi connection is available.
-The next time you turn on or unlock the device, you can follow the on-screen instructions to install the software update.
+Activity uploads to your Garmin Connect account:

+Automatically sends your activity to your Garmin Connect account as soon as you finish recording the activity.

+Workouts and training plans: Allows you to browse for and select workouts and training plans on the Garmin Connect site.
+The next time your device has a Wi-Fi connection, the files are wirelessly sent to your device.

+Software updates: Your device downloads and installs the latest software update automatically when a Wi-Fi connection is available.